shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 ---

-I've had these ideas running around in my head for while and at least for me they are interesting, so I felt like it's time to share.
+I've had these ideas running around in my head for a while and at least for me they are interesting, so I felt like it's time to share.

 I hope you find this useful, or at least interesting.